 Are Marine Grade Flood Lights Protected from Salt Spray and Humidity?

-What is the Best Flood Light for Marine Use?
+What Is the Best Flood Light for Marine Use?

 What Voltages Are Available for LED Marine Grade Flood Lights?

-What are Your Marine Grade Flood Lights Made of?
+What Are Your Marine Grade Flood Lights Made Of?

-What are the Mounting Options Available for Marine Grade Lights?
+What Are the Mounting Options Available for Marine Grade Lights?

 Do You Need Special Wiring for LED Marine-Grade Flood Lights?